2014 Winter Olympics closing ceremony: Games declared closed and the extinguishing of the flame

 The games were formally closed by International Olympic Committee President Thomas Bach at 22:04 MSK, calling them 'The Athlete's Games'.
 He invited the world to assemble in four years' time in Pyeongchang for the 2018 Olympic Games.
 A final appearance was made by the three children accompanied by giant animatronic models of the three official mascots of the 2014 Olympic Games.
 A series of large mirrors combined and floated into the air to reveal the Olympic flame.

-The Olympic flame in the stadium and outside was blown out by the Polar Bear, who shed a tear after the flame went out – an homage to Misha and the 1980 Summer Olympics closing ceremony.
+The Olympic flame in the stadium and outside was blown out by the Polar Bear, who shed a tear after the flame went out – an homage to Misha and the 1980 Summer Olympics closing ceremony, with a short clip was shown briefly.
 A remix of Aleksandra Pakhmutova's "Goodbye, Moscow" played and the Polar Bear extinguished the Olympic flame.
 The 1,000 members of the Pan-Russian Children's Choir assembled with the mascots carrying small flames in their hands and Abkazian-Russian soprano Hibla Gerzmava sung "Goodbye, Sochi!" with the children's choir to close the games.
 The ceremony ended with a fireworks display set to the music of Tchaikovsky.
 Russian DJ Kto hosted the afterparty.